Chirag-Bansal/Plagiarism-Detector/README.md

 in most languages.
 Their relevance to our use-case is that in a plagiarized document, the frequency of any particular phrase should be heuristically similar to that in the document where it was plagiarized from.

-##High-level Description of the Algorithm
+## High-level Description of the Algorithm

-From any given text, we nd the sorted array containing all possible 3-gram hashes in the text.
-To nd the similarity between the texts, we extract frequency vectors of 3-grams corresponding to both texts, sorted according to 3-gram hashes in both the texts (and if a hash is not found in one le, we simply assign the value 0 to the frequency of that hash), and nd the cosine similarity between any two such vectors.
+From any given text, we find the sorted array containing all possible 3-gram hashes in the text.
+To find the similarity between the texts, we extract frequency vectors of 3-grams corresponding to both texts, sorted according to 3-gram hashes in both the texts (and if a hash is not found in one file, we simply assign the value 0 to the frequency of that hash), and find the cosine similarity between any two such vectors.